 - The Constant Rambler: Road Trip Planning: Car Care for a Safe Trip: With this guide, you’ll learn all of the important pre trip maintenance tasks you should take on to make sure your car is safe enough for travel.

-- Independent Traveler: 9 Ways to Keep Your Car Safe: This article explains how you can avoid theft while you're on a road trip.
+- Smarter Traveler: 9 Ways to Keep Your Car Safe: This article explains how you can avoid theft while you’re on a road trip.

-- AARP: Five Summer Road Trip Safety Tips: Elderly and young drivers alike can stay smart and safe on the road with AARP's safety tips.
+- AARP: 4 Tips for a Happy Road Trip: Elderly and young drivers alike can stay smart and safe on the road with AARP’s safety tips.